earthlab/earthlab.github.io/_drafts/course-materials/setup-r-rstudio/2016-12-08-setup-03-file-organization-101.md

 </figure>

-Consider this as we build the project directory for our earth analytics tutorials in the next lesson.
+Consider the structure of your project as we build the project or working directory for our earth analytics tutorials in the next lesson.